MicrosoftDocs/azure-docs/articles/defender-for-cloud/defender-for-storage-classic.md

 # Overview of Microsoft Defender for Storage (classic)

 > [!NOTE]
-> Upgrade to the new [Microsoft Defender for Storage plan](defender-for-storage-introduction.md) and use advanced security capabilities, including Malware Scanning and sensitive data threat detection.
-Benefit from a more predictable and granular pricing structure that charges per storage account, with additional costs for high-volume transactions.
-This new pricing plan also encompasses all new security features and detections.
+> Upgrade to the new Microsoft Defender for Storage plan.
+The new Defender for Storage plan was launched on March 28, 2023.
+It includes new features like Malware Scanning and Sensitive Data Threat Detection.
+This plan also provides a more predictable pricing structure for better control over coverage and costs.
+Additionally, all new Defender for Storage features will only be released in the new plan.
 > If you're using Defender for Storage (classic) with per-transaction or per-storage account pricing, you'll need to migrate to the new Defender for Storage (classic) plan to access these features and pricing.
-Learn about [migrating to the new Defender for Storage plan](defender-for-storage-classic-migrate.md).
+Learn about the benefits of [migrating to the new Defender for Storage plan](defender-for-storage-classic-migrate.md).

 **Microsoft Defender for Storage (classic)** is an Azure-native layer of security intelligence that detects unusual and potentially harmful attempts to access or exploit your storage accounts.
 It uses advanced threat detection capabilities and [Microsoft Threat Intelligence](https://go.microsoft.com/fwlink/?linkid=2128684) data to provide contextual security alerts.
 Those alerts also include steps to mitigate the detected threats and prevent future attacks.